Lake Michigan Bird Observatory

-The Western Great Lakes Bird and Bat Observatory is a scientific and educational nonprofit organization that aims to conserve birds and bats in Wisconsin.
-Currently we have two pillar projects, the Neighborhood Habitat Improvement Project and Expansion of the Motus Wildlife Tracking System in Wisconsin.
+The Lake Michigan Bird Observatory is a scientific and educational nonprofit organization that aims to conserve birds and bats in Wisconsin.
+Currently, we have two pillar projects, the Neighborhood Habitat Improvement Project and Expansion of the Motus Wildlife Tracking System in Wisconsin.

 We are recruiting volunteers for the Neighborhood Habitat Improvement Project, a program designed to engage and empower residents to improve urban habitat at the most local scale, their yard.
 The beneficial results of this project will include enhanced suburban habitat for birds, improved water quality, expanded scientific understanding of urbanization and resident engagement in the process of science.
 Working together as a community, we will begin to understand the effects of these changes on birds and wildlife.